Monday, March 11, 2013

 Measuring Which Bowl is Shot?

-First, while watch the World Bowls 2012 in Adelaide, Australia, (on line streaming),.
-I saw for the first time an official using of a Lawn Bowls Trammel Measuring.
+First, while watching the World Bowls 2012 in Adelaide, Australia, (on line streaming), I saw for the first time an official using a Lawn Bowls Trammel Measuring.
 All these different devices for Bowls measuring can be found on .lawnbowlsonline.com.au I was surprise to see the officials use this device in the measure as I thought only a Bowls Tape was permitted.
 I now see this tool, the Orbital Measuring Tool .
 (Each cost about $330 Au) and even Telescopic Measure Tube.(below) for sale in Australia.

-(Update 2024, with the photo Below) This was recently posted on Ontario Discussion Board by Ralph Ellis, (a well known Canadian Elite). " This is a Taylor Sonic Measure being used at World Bowls in the 1984.
+(Update 2024, with the photo (below) This was a recently posted comment on our Ontario Discussion Board by Ralph Ellis, (a well known Canadian Elite).
+This is a Taylor Sonic Measure being used at World Bowls in the 1984.
 I own one.
 It is extremely accurate, and an umpire's measure in my games has never disagreed with it.
 It failed commercially because it was expensive, and lawn bowlers are cheap.
 It was around $200 in 1980s money or equivalent to $600 today.
 The only technical drawback was that in strong winds, the measurement would fluctuate for a long time before settling down.
 Great for indoors or clubs with tree cover to break the wind." (end of update 2024)

-Finger Measure I know you have all seen those crossed fingers at the chest as the skip walks around the head measuring the bowls.
-How accurate is this method, one would ask.
-Well first it is important to understand how it work, and then I will explain why I believe my Center-to-jack system (below) is better.
-For accurately knowing the shot before the bowls are measured at the game end can be of a major important in game play of that last bowl.
+Finger Measure I know you have all seen those crossed fingers at the chest as the skip walks around the head doing their measuring of the bowls.
+"How accurate is this method? ", one might ask.
+Well first it is important that I attempt to explain how this "Finger Measure" method works.
+Although I don't use it often I will try.
+Then to complete this blog, I will explain why I believe my Center-to-jack system ( found below) is a bit better.

-Using the "Spread fingers at the chest" method requires that the Fingers be placed at the inside of the first bowl to be measured and the jack.
-Now without moving the hands position which is sitting on the chest moved to the next bowl and jack and repeat the same verification.
-It is important to learn to use a perspective vision of the bowls.
-(Remember that your two eyes see the bowls differently)
+Using the "Spread fingers at the chest" method requires that the Fingers be placed at the inside of the first bowl to be measured and the other finger on the inside of the jack.
+Now without moving the fingers or the hands' position, while the hands are still sitting on the chest; walk slowly to the next bowl and jack and repeat the same verification.
+It is important to learn to use a perspective vision of the bowls as indicated a few paragraph after the detail explication of my "90 degree/ Center Line" Method.
+You will see in that photo that your two eyes see the bowls and jack differently.

 There is an important part of this photo.
 This apex of the triangle and line of the 90 degrees, up from the base of the triangle, indicates equal when it runs through the "Exact center" of the jack. (if there is the least little difference of this 90 degree line running through the center of the jack, then the ball which is closest to the center side of the jack is the shot, even if a few millimeters. (look at the below example photo of the foot below)